abizovnuralem/go2_omniverse/README.md

 # Welcome to the Unitree Go2 Omniverse Project!

-I am happy to show you the first Unitree Go2 integration for Nvidia Isaac Sim (Orbit)!
-This project will help researchers to develop their algorithms in different simulation environments.
+I am thrilled to announce that the Unitree Go2 robot has now been integrated with the Nvidia Isaac Sim (Orbit), marking a major step forward in robotics research and development.
+The combination of these two cutting-edge technologies opens up a world of possibilities for creating and testing algorithms in a variety of simulated environments.

+Get ready to take your research to the next level with this powerful new resource at your fingertips!

 Real time Go2 Balancing: